 Rhombus University allows for students to enroll and take licensure specific courses without seeking the full degree.
 This is typically for supporting graduates from other states in seeking licensure in California.
-The application process and admission criteria are very similar, although students taking classes without pursuing a degree, may submit a conferred Master's degree rather than a Bachelor's degree if applicable.
-In addition, the following admission criteria may be waived: Essay on the purpose of seeking the degree, three letters of recommendation, membership of CAMFT for Ebsco access may be waived depending on the courses needed - Background check may be waived if prospective students has documentation of completing a background check with CA BBS.
+The application process and admission criteria are very similar, although students taking classes without pursuing a degree, may submit a conferred Master's degree rather than a Bachelor's degree and some of the admissions requirements may be waived.